chark/scriptable-events/README.md

 # Unity Scriptable Objects
 This package provides utilities for implementing game architecture which is oriented around `ScriptableObject` assets and game events.
 Most of these ideas are based on [Unite2017](https://github.com/roboryantron/Unite2017).

+This package is tested using Unity 2019.4.
+Older Unity versions might not work.

 ## Features
 - Game events - allows transferring of data between scripts using `ScriptableObject` event assets.
 - Game event listeners - listener components which allow subscribing to various events.